Can opening a savings account for a new baby help manage the vast costs of raising children in Australia?

 Consult MoneySmart’s article on choosing a financial advisor for more detailed information – this isn’t a decision that should be made lightly.
 Speaking to a financial planner or advisor can be a good way to map out a plan of where you are, where you want to be and how you can get there for your kids.

-What type of bank account should I open for my baby?
+What type of bank account should you open for your baby?

 You can open either a standard savings account or a kid’s bank account in their name to potentially earn a higher interest rate (but possibly be hit by higher tax rates on interest earnings).